-You're staring at a job posting you're genuinely excited about.
+You are staring at a job posting you are genuinely excited about.
 You open a blank document.
 You type "Dear Hiring Manager" and then sit there for twenty minutes trying to figure out what comes next.

 Meanwhile you have eleven more applications to submit this week.